hcgatewood/travel-guide/README.md

 ### Markdown

-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a [markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language) designed to easy to learn and fast to write.
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a [markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language) designed to be easy to learn and fast to write.
 It can be converted directly to HTML, and is also a common choice for README files.
 Its formal specification is a bit loose, so many similar syntax flavors exist.

 - [Intro video](https://www.youtube.com/watch?v=6A5EpqqDOdk)
 - [Markdown for GitHub](https://guides.github.com/features/mastering-markdown/)